Galatians 5:1 For freedom Christ has set us free; stand firm therefore, and do not submit again to a yoke of slavery. (ESV)

 Galatians 5:1 Stand fast therefore in the liberty wherewith Christ hath made us free, and be not entangled again with the yoke of bondage.
 (KJV)

 What has Christ set us free from?

-What bondage is Paul referring to that those in Galatia should not submit to again?
+What bondage is Paul referring to, that those in Galatia should not submit to again?
 Who is Paul talking to and why?
-What is the context of this verse and that of the surrounding verses AND chapters?
+What is the context of the surrounding verses AND chapters?

 What do the next two verses say?